 All children struggle with fear at various times.
 It can be hard as a parent to know how to help your child with fear.
-They may be challenged by something scary they saw or heard, an experience they had, or an expression of the deep down fears we all have.
 So how do we help our kids through these challenges?
 We can listen to them, encourage them with the truth, and give them helpful tools, all while pointing them to God.
-Learn some helpful tips, Scriptures about fear for kids, and download a helpful printable with coloring pages and memory verses!
+Learn some helpful tips, Scriptures about fear for kids, and download a free printable with coloring pages and memory verses!

 Listen to Why Your Child is Afraid